 Coffey's heart is in the right place with the article, but she chooses to leave a few key subversive works off.
 Some works are just too subversive, right?
 If so, then don't have us believe that these are the most subversive children's books ever written.
 Also, she states in her subtitle, "These classics are sure to get little ones thinking for themselves."
 I'd like to take this time to present King & King.

 The book, by Linda De Haan and Stern Nijland, tells the story of a young prince in need of a princess to marry.
 One by one, princesses are paraded in front of the prince, but not one catches his eye.
 That is, until he notices a princess' brother.
 They fall in love and become "king and king."
 Ever since the book was translated into English in 2002, it has been heavily controversial.
 Ms. Coffey presumably left titles such as this off her list in order to prevent a major shitstorm in the comments section, but this is subversive children's literature.
 And yes, it is a highly dangerous topic to discuss.

 Our kids need to read, but we also need to monitor what they are reading.
 Meanwhile, crazy bloggers and insane conspiracy theorists are pointing out social reasons not to read every classic children's book, TV show, and film.
 Apparently, the Smurfs represent a totalitarian utopia reminiscent of Stalin, and the creators are trying to make all your children Communists.
 It came as a surprise to me, too (shouldn't they at least be red-colored, then?).

-Hence, the dangers with subversive literature are two-fold.
-Many times, if we scour a text in search of a specific thing, we will find evidence whether it exists or not.
-If you want a text to be subversive, you mind will make you believe anything it wants about that work.
+Hence, the dangers of subversive literature are two-fold.
+Many times, if we scour a text in search of a specific thing, we will find evidence of whether it exists or not.
+If you want a text to be subversive, your mind will make you believe anything it wants about that work.
 Meanwhile, if there is a subversive idea in a literary work, and you don't particularly agree with it, I encourage you to simply put the book down.

 Megha on January 10, 2019: